Abeldom/University/Data analysis/README.md

 #### Programming in R:
 - I extracted information from a dataset using statistical tools.
-- process: adjust, analyse, represent the results with graphs, interpret the result(numbers and graphs)
+- process: adjust the data, analyse and use statistical functions, represent the results with graphs, interpret the result(numbers and graphs)

 #### Codes with Spark:
 - changing datasets, SQL commands + efficient methods for distributing tasks between computers